 Next, decide on the type of window your home needs.
 There are several types of energy-efficient windows that all operate differently and the window you choose will be based on orientation, your region's climate as well as the building design.
 With this in mind, make sure to do your research regarding which style of energy-efficient window is right for you!

 This style of window is resistant to incoming solar radiation, as the glass is made to absorb a large fraction of it.
 Heat-absorbing tinted glass windows reduce the solar heat gain coefficient and glare.
 Unfortunately, the tint does not lower the window’s U-factor, however, insulating glazing can be applied to prevent this.

-Reflecting coatings can be applied to already existing windows as a glaze or can be purchased as a glass type with the coating applied during manufacturing.
-This style window works to reduce the transmission of solar radiation, blocking more light than heat from coming into your home.
-This works to resist against VT (visible transmittance) and glare.
+Reflecting coatings can be applied to already existing windows or can be purchased as a glass type with the coating applied during manufacturing.
+This style of window works to reduce the transmission of solar radiation, blocking more light than heat from coming into your home.
+This works to resist VT (visible transmittance) and glare.
 Much like heat-absorbing tints, reflective coats come in assorted colours and are commonly used in hot climates to control solar heat gain.

 However, this type of glass or coating is mostly used in exceptional cases, as it reduces natural light from bleeding into the home and may require homeowners to gain additional electrical lighting.

-RenoQuotes.com can help you get quotes for.
-By submitting your window renovation project to us, we’ll put you in contact with top-rated contractors.
-Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals
+RenoQuotes.com can help you get quotes for a window renovation project.
+By submitting your project to us, we’ll put you in contact with top-rated contractors.
+Fill in the form on the homepage (it only takes a few minutes) and you will get estimates from trusted professionals.

 Toronto - Calgary - Edmonton - Montreal - Ottawa - Vancouver - Halifax - Winnipeg - Windsor